Twenmod/Portfoliogame/readme.md

 - Download a release build for linux or windows in the [releases](https://github.com/Twenmod/Portfoliogame/releases) tab

-- Run the binary or executable file and start playing the game
+- Run the binary/executable file and start playing the game

 ## Building